ec-europa/europa-component-library/src/implementations/twig/components/banner/README.md

 ### Parameters

-- **"variant"** (string) (default: 'plain-background') Variant of banner (can be 'plain-background', 'text-box', 'text-highlight', 'image-overlay')
+- **"variant"** (string) (default: 'plain-background') Variant of banner (can be 'plain-background', 'text-box', 'text-overlay',)
 - **"size"** (string) (default: 'm') Size of the banner (can be 's', 'm', 'l')
 - **"title"** (string) (default: '') Title of banner
 - **"picture"** (associative array) (default: {}): Image for the banner, following ECL Picture structure